Maloelelei and welcome to my homepage!

-- Sustainable development needs strong and empowered women that will bring wisdom, experience, strength, empathy and leadership to advance gender equality worldwide.
+- Sustainable development needs strong and empowered women that will bring wisdom, experience, strength, empathy and leadership to advance sustainable development worldwide.

 - Claiming women’s space and demanding women’s inclusion and equality throughout history is not new.
-There’s already a bold vision to be implemented across all sectors, communities and societies.
+There’s already a bold vision in the 2030 Agenda and other key instruments to be implemented across all sectors, communities and societies.

 “From addressing policies and multiple forms of discriminatory practices at the workplace such as sexual harassment, the gender wage gap to shifting policy and culture so that more women can claim their places and leadership positions, to